 In addition, they do not require any long-term contracts.
 You only pay month-to-month, and there are absolutely no hidden fees or other costs, which makes them very appealing compared to cable.

 Internet TV is also quite inexpensive.
-Sling TV, for example, costs only $20 for the most inexpensive package, and most other internet TV packages start at around $35-$40/month.
+Sling TV, for example, costs only $25 for the most inexpensive package, and most other internet TV packages start at around $40-$50 per month, which is quite affordable compared to the $100 average monthly price of cable.

 These internet TV services carry most of the cable and network channels you would be interested in, including NBC.
 If you want to watch NBC without cable, and are also interested in other cable and broadcast networks, internet TV may be right for you.